This post was written by Magdalena Zacharczuk from Spartez.

 Every incoming Chat message triggers a live notification.

-Which means that the supporter does not need to refresh the page or constantly monitor a series of open tabs in order not to miss anything.
+This means that the supporter does not need to refresh the page or constantly monitor a series of open tabs in order not to miss anything.

 A dedicated chat view for the agent

 The agent can communicate with the customer not only via a dedicated dashboard for Chat, but also straight from the issue view.
 Giving the entire support team continuous access to the conversation.

 You also have the option to integrate Chat for Jira with Slack.

 Once the conversation has ended, the customer will receive an email digest of the conversation, along with a link to the relevant issue in Jira Service Desk.